Latent tuberculosis: Reactivation

-Once a person has been diagnosed with LTBI and a medical doctor confirms no active signs of infection or identifiable M. tuberculosis bacteria in the body, the person should remain alert to symptoms of active TB for the remainder of their life.
-Even after completing the full course of medication, there is no guarantee that all of the M. tuberculosis bacteria have all been killed.
-"When a person develops active TB (disease), the symptoms (cough, fever, night sweats, weight loss, etc.) may be mild for many months.
-This can lead to delays in seeking care, and results in the transmission of the bacteria to others."
+A diagnosis of LTBI, with confirmation that no TB disease is active, requires ongoing vigilance for symptoms of active TB.
+A full course of treatment does not guarantee that all M. tuberculosis bacteria have been eliminated.
+When a person develops active TB, symptoms may be mild for many months.
+Such symptoms can lead to delays in a person's seeking medical care, as well as result in the transmission of the bacteria to others.

-TB bacteria may exist in the latent form both inside and outside of the lungs.
-In many cases, they may be latent in another organ, without any remaining bacteria in the lungs.
-If the reactivation of TB occurs in the brain, organs, kidneys, joints, or other areas, the symptoms are often slow to progress, frequently being ignored by patients until they become severe.
-Extrapulmonary tuberculosis (TB outside of the lungs) can affect virtually any organ, with distinct manifestations depending on the site: TB in the spine causes back pain and potential paralysis; lymph node involvement presents as painless or occasionally painful swelling in the neck or armpits; meningeal infection triggers persistent headaches and altered consciousness; while urogenital tuberculosis leads to painful urination, blood in urine, and infertility.
-All of these may feature generalized symptoms like fever, night sweats, and weight loss, which, combined with their nonspecific presentation and lower amounts of bacteria, make them more difficult to diagnose than the classic pulmonary disease.
+TB bacteria may exist in latent form both inside and outside the lungs.
+In many cases, the bacteria may be latent in another organ, with no remaining bacteria in the lungs.
+If reactivation of TB occurs in the brain, organs, kidneys, joints, or other areas, symptoms are often slow to progress, frequently being ignored by patients until they become severe.
+Extrapulmonary tuberculosis (TB outside of the lungs) can affect virtually any organ, with distinct manifestations depending on the location: TB in the spine causes back pain and potential paralysis; lymph node involvement presents as painless or occasionally painful swelling in the neck or armpits; meningeal infection triggers persistent headaches and altered consciousness; and urogenital tuberculosis leads to painful urination, blood in urine, and infertility.
+All of these manifestations may feature generalized symptoms such as fever, night sweats, and weight loss; these symptoms, combined with their nonspecific presentations and lower amounts of bacteria, make the underlying conditions more difficult to diagnose than the classic pulmonary disease.

 Risk factors

-Situations in which TB may become reactivated are:
+Situations in which TB may become reactivated are the following: